-If the Respondent in the case informs the Dean's Designee that they plan to plead responsible, the Respondent may waive the hearing and the penalty for violating the Code will be a reduced grade for the relevant course or assignment, an educational requirement, and at least one semester of honor board probation, assigned by the Dean's Designee.
-The Respondent must also sign a statement acknowledging the violation and the penalty, and in the case of a Code violation involving multiple students, the signed statement will become part of the record in the hearing for any of the other students that do not plead responsible.
-A student may elect this option only if they have no prior convictions and if the violation, in the opinion of the Dean's Designee, would not likely result in suspension from the University if the student were to appear before a Hearing Panel.
-Administrative disposition of the case will appear on the Respondent's record as a violation of the Code.
+If the Accused Student (or Accused Students) in the case informs the Dean's Designee that she or he plans to plead guilty, the Accused Student may waive the hearing and the penalty for violating the Code will be a grade of WF on the relevant course and one semester of honor board probation, assigned by the Dean's Designee.
+The Accused Student must also sign a statement acknowledging the violation and the penalty, and in the case of a Code violation involving multiple students, the signed statement will become part of the record in the hearing for any of the other students that do not plead guilty.
+A student may elect this option only if he or she has no prior convictions and if the violation, in the opinion of the Dean's Designee, would not likely result in suspension from the University if the student were to appear before a Hearing Panel.
+Administrative disposition of the case will appear on the Accused Student's record as a violation of the Code.